Baesar/Skalbara-och-feltoleranta-system-grupp-1/README.md

 # The Application
 For unregistered users, only the *Home* page is visible.
 To register, you can either sign in to an existing account or create a new account by signing up.
 (Feel free to sign up using a real email address, as you will receive an email verification)
 ![Sign in/Sign up](https://github.com/user-attachments/assets/7b26346c-ccac-4ea5-aa4e-390228e69aef)

-There are three different roles that an account can have.
+There are three different roles that an account can have:
 - **Member**
 - **Staff**
 - **Admin**
- When creating a new account using the "Sign Up" button, the account will be assigned to the default role of **Member**
+ When creating a new account using the "Sign Up" button, the account will be assigned to the default role of **Member**.

 ## **Member**
 The **Member** is your typical therapy-booker. **Members** can access the *User Page* via the *Make an Appointment* button and the *My Page* through the *My Page* button.